Follow links to jump to answers (and back)

 Professors Shani Daily (ECE/CS), GR Samanez-Larkin (PSY/NEUROSCI), and Nikki Lane (GSFS) designed and piloted a version of this course as PSY 232 in Fall 2023.
 It was formally titled “Quad Course: The Art and Science of What Works in Life” and had the same curricular codes.
 We called it a Quad Course because we initially planned for it to be priority enrollment for our FiR and Faculty Fellow dorms/quads.
 We decided against that but left the quad course name, because a lot of the goals of this course are also goals of QuadEx “to enhance and integrate the social, residential, and intellectual lives of undergraduates” to “strengthen on-campus communities, enable deeper exploration of intellectual interests, and support student wellbeing and growth.”

 UNIV courses are not cross-listed so this course will not show up as PSY232 anymore.
-The Psychology DUS office is working to keep it coded as a PSY 2xx course for the Psychology major or minor even when a student enrolls in it as UNIV 104.
-This is not yet confirmed, but we are doing everything we can to make this happen.
+The Psychology DUS office and Registrar keep it coded behind the scenes as a PSY 2xx course for the Psychology major or minor even when a student enrolls in it as UNIV 104.

 Back to top

-I heard a lot about PSY 232 from friends.
-What is staying and changing for the UNIV 104 version?
+I heard a lot about PSY 232 or UNIV 104 from friends.
+What is staying and changing for the Fall 2025 version?

 I heard there’s not a lot of work in this course.
 True?

 The majority of the “work” of this course happens during class times.
 Class is very active, so be prepared to show up and engage.
-In between class meetings, there are surveys and reflections to complete based on activities we try in our own lives or pre-review of some artistic or scientific material.
-The time commitment outside of class is arguably low compared to other courses.
+In between class meetings, there are materials to consume and surveys/reflections to complete based on activities we try in our own lives or pre-review of some artistic or scientific material.
+The time commitment outside of class is arguably low compared to other courses (under 2 hours per week).
 However, the “work” being light is debatable.
 If you engage with the course, the topics can be heavy or existential.
 The course overall is intellectually stimulating throughout and you’ll catch yourself thinking about the weekly topics (or past week’s topics) throughout the week even when you’re not actively engaged in a graded assignment.
 It’s a different kind of work than most classes.
 It’s not problem sets or exam studying.
 It’s life work.
 That might seem easy to some and difficult to others.

 Back to top